Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 - Use an API to access an on-line image library for puzzle images
 - Have the option for bigger grid size such as 4x4 and 5x5. (this was in my original design but due to the extra complexity and time constraints I decided to consider this feature for a future version)
+- My CSS media-queries are a little non-standard I feel, but they do work for the game.
+I will return to these in the future to perhaps refine them in some way.

 ## Testing
 For testing information please use the following link [TESTING.md](/TESTING.md)